revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-68. In SQL, how will you display first 50% of the records of any table.
+68. In SQL, how will you display the first 50% of the records of any table?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)